Lisa Ho: Career

 Like many of Australia's fashion designers, fresh out of college in 1982, Ho started her career at the Paddington markets for only six weeks with her designs that quickly brought her retail and media attention and began the Lisa Ho brand.

-The Lisa Ho brand was one of the most recognised brands in Australia and had a strong celebrity following with the signature pieces being worn by Delta Goodrem, Bec Cartwright, Sarah Wynter, Elle Macpherson, Sarah Michelle Gellar, Olivia Newton-John and Jennifer Lopez.
+The Lisa Ho brand was one of the most recognised brands in Australia and had a celebrity following with the signature pieces being worn by Delta Goodrem, Bec Cartwright, Sarah Wynter, Elle Macpherson, Sarah Michelle Gellar, Olivia Newton-John and Jennifer Lopez.

 Her international reputation was first recognised during the 2000 Summer Olympics opening ceremony, which featured a special segment she designed celebrating her role in Australian fashion.
 She was also asked to design the gown worn by Newton-John for her performance to welcome the Olympic athletes.

 Ho's businesses employed 80 staff (excluding out-workers) across 12 signature stores and head office.
 Her label was also stocked in David Jones stores and available worldwide via her online store.